DwipenduKundu/Firewall/Firewall.md

 * May impact system performance.
 * Only protect the host device.
 * Can be disabled by malware or user error.
-* Require technical knowledge to configure properly.
+* Requires technical knowledge to configure properly.
 * Less suitable for large networks.

 ### Hardware Firewalls